Ebazhanov/linkedin-skill-assessments-quizzes/javascript/javascript-quiz.md

 - forEach allows you to specify your own iterator, whereas for does not.
 - forEach can be used only with strings, whereas for can be used with additional data types.
-- forEach can be used only with an array, whereas for can be used with additional data types.
+- forEach can be used only with an array, whereas for can be used with additional data types. <<<<----Correct
 - for loops can be nested; whereas forEach loops cannot.

 #### Q60.
 What will be logged to the console?